ishtails/Guardian/README.md

 Follow these steps to install and run the Node Express app locally:

-1. Fork the Repo & Clone to repository to your local machine:
+1. Fork the Repo & Clone to the repository to your local machine:

    ```bash
    git clone <forked url>